This event is part of our Past Programme

 The liberal media has greatly influenced how we remember and understand the 20th century.
 From anti-apartheid demonstrations in South Africa and UK-wide worker strikes in the 1970s, to broader issues related to globalisation, immigration, racism and gender inequality, the liberal press has been critical in reflecting our social, political and economic realities.
 Photographs have played a critical role in communicating many of the issues are addressed and in building narrative.

 In her accompanying essay for the exhibition The Picture Library, author and Guardian columnist Nesrine Malik questions “the moral certainty of sound politics” within the framework of a libertarian self-image.
-This panel discussion, with contributions from Luke Dodd (Guardian Foundation and The Picture Library co-curator) and Natalie Fenton (Goldsmiths), considers how contemporary and historical narratives have been shaped by the adoption of progressive positions in media outlets like The Guardian and asks to what degree the liberal press has enabled the ingrained practices it purports to criticise.
+This panel discussion, with contributions from Luke Dodd (Guardian Foundation and The Picture Library co-curator), Natalie Fenton (Goldsmiths), and writer and researcher Maya Goodfellow, considers how contemporary and historical narratives have been shaped by the adoption of progressive positions in media outlets like The Guardian and asks to what degree the liberal press has enabled the ingrained practices it purports to criticise.

 Details on how to access the talk will be confirmed upon registration.
 Please check your junk folders if you haven't received an email from TPG staff confirming your place.

 Watch Live from Wed 15 Sep at 18.30 BST

 Luke Dodd is a graduate of Trinity College, Dublin and the Whitney Museum Independent Study Program, New York.
 His projects include the establishment of The National Museum of the 1840s Irish Famine, Strokestown Park, County Roscommon; the establishment of The Guardian and Observer Archive; several books and a film relating to the work of the legendary Observer photographer, Jane Bown; curating Easter Rising 1916 - Sexton Collection (2016) at The Photographers' Gallery.